There is so much healing in healthy, earth foods. Health is wealth! I think so. Every day I am grateful for my life and my health.

 At no time did my dermatologist ever addressed an underlying issue for why this was happening.
 It was medication prescription right away.
 And I knew I wasn’t going to get that from her so there was not point in even bringing it up.
 Side note, she’s no longer my dermatologist.

 Symptoms are simply the body’s way of letting us know that something deeper needs to be addressed.
-Acne is a symptom of something more going on within the body, and my symptoms included cystic acne, excessively oily skin due to overactive sebaceous/oil glands, clogged pores, etc. So the last thing I needed were products with ingredients that mimics estrogen in my body or interfered with other processes.
+Acne is a symptom of something more going on within the body, and my symptoms included cystic acne, excessively oily skin due to overactive sebaceous/oil glands, clogged pores, etc. So the last thing I needed were products with ingredients that mimics estrogen in my body.
 The only thing left for me to do was amplify and optimize my gut support, starting with the liver.

 This is the amazing thing about the body.
 It communicates with us.
 Through the acne and other symptoms, my body was letting me know that my hormones needed attention and the liver, which is responsible for the synthesis of some hormones and detoxification needed attention.